juks/iso-8583-socket-queue/README.md

 }
 ```
 ## Binary ISO-8583 service
 SocketQueue provides the service for the POS transactions, sent as ISO-8583 messages.
 Each valid ISO-8583 message, sent by client is sent to ISO host.
-Each ISO host response is sent back to the client as ISO 8583-message.
-To run ISO 8583 gateway on certain port, use the _--listenPort_ parameter.
+Each ISO host response is sent back to the client as ISO-8583 message.
+To run ISO-8583 gateway on certain port, use the _--listenPort_ parameter.

 Each message consists of three parts: the MTI (Message Type Indicator), Binary Mask (lists the fields, being sent) and the fields values.
 You may find more detailed sytax description on Wiki page https://en.wikipedia.org/wiki/ISO_8583